 Research and development expenses consist primarily of personnel, system prototype, software and equipment costs necessary for us to conduct our engineering and development efforts.
-The decrease in research and development expenses for the third quarter of fiscal 2007 compared to the same period in the prior fiscal year was primarily attributable to a \$0.5 million decrease in personnel expenses, net of a \$0.1 million increase in SFAS 123(R) stock-based compensation expense.
+The decrease in research and development expenses for the first quarter of fiscal 2008 compared to the same period in the prior fiscal year was primarily attributable to a decrease in personnel, outside service and consulting expenses.